Note

 action: replace

-Rich set of alerts based off of strimzi metrics can also be configured by referring to the examples.
+You can configure a rich set of alerts based on Strimzi metrics by referring to these examples.

 Note

-If using any other way of exposing the jmx_exporter on your kafka cluster, please follow the instructions here on how to configure the pod or service monitors accordingly.
+If you're using any other way of exposing the JMX Exporter on your Kafka cluster, follow the instructions for configuring the pod or service monitors accordingly.

-When the service monitors or pod monitors are successfully applied, if you want to make sure that the service monitor targets get picked up by the addon, follow the instructions here.
+When the service monitors or pod monitors are successfully applied, if you want to make sure that the add-on picks up the service monitor targets, follow these instructions.